 Scale and proportion are two very common interior design terms that you may have heard tossed around before and are a part of what makes a home or room warm and inviting.

 When decorating our homes, most of us know what we like, but have no idea how to pull it all together.
 This series is focused on helping you to overcome that and get you well on your way to being able to successfully decorate your home, no matter your budget.
-Find the rest of the series at these links:
+CLICK HERE to see the rest of the series!

 Instead of focusing on just one room in my home, as I’ve done other weeks, I’ll be moving around a bit so that I can share several examples with you.